mlvccn/BMTC_TransferAttackVid/README.md

 For action recognition, the used datasets are sampled from UCF101 and Kinetics-400.
 Download attacked datasets from [here](https://drive.google.com/drive/folders/1O4XyLw37WqGKqFvWFaE2ps5IAD_shSpG?usp=sharing).
 Change the **UCF_DATA_ROOT** and **Kinetic_DATA_ROOT** of utils.py into your dataset path.

-For image recogition, download the data from [here](https://drive.google.com/file/d/1d-_PKYi3MBDPtJV4rfMCCtmsE0oWX7ZB/view?usp=sharing) into `/path/to/data`.
+For image recognition, download the data from [here](https://drive.google.com/file/d/1d-_PKYi3MBDPtJV4rfMCCtmsE0oWX7ZB/view?usp=sharing) into `/path/to/data`.

 Then you should prepare the backgroundsets as follows: